Numerically Stable Softmax and Cross Entropy

 # 5e-324, smallest positive number

-When we go beyond these limits, we start seeing funky behaviour:
+When we go beyond these limits, we start seeing funky behavior:

 np.finfo(np.float64).max * 2